 After an investigation of the applicant's morals and integrity, the Chief of Police shall approve or disapprove the application and notify the applicant of the decision.
 In the event that the application is approved, a license shall be issued.
-Any applicant shall have the right of appeal to the Board of Selectmen.
+Any applicant shall have the right of appeal to the Select Board.